Cowal

+The northern part of the peninsula is covered by Argyll Forest Park and also includes the Arrochar Alps.
+In the south, the peninsula is divided into three forks by Loch Striven and Loch Riddon.
 Cowal's only burgh is Dunoon in the south-east, from which ferries sail to Gourock in Inverclyde.
-Other ferries run from Portavadie in the west to Tarbert in Kintyre, and from Colintraive in the south to Rhubodach on the Isle of Bute.
+Other ferries run from Portavadie in the west to Tarbert in Kintyre, and from Colintraive in the south to Rhubodach on Bute.

-Much of Cowal was once held by the Lamonts.
+Much of Cowal was once held by the Lamont clan.
 Later, the Campbells came to be one of the most powerful families in Cowal.